 Later times, they fell into disuse and the Vihara took its place, from which all mediaeval temples, e.g., those at Nalanda, Bodh Gaya and Sarnath near Varanasi in the North and at Nagapatnam in the South have evolved.
 The Chaitya halls are also known by the name ‘Aspidal Temples’.

-Chaitya halls all over India are built on the same plan.
-They are large rectangular halls, the far ends of which are semicircular.
-In this semicircle is built a small circular or octagonal altar, the centre of which is the same as that of the bigger semicircle attached to the end of the rectangular hall.
+Chaitya Halls all over India are built on the same plan.
+They are large rectangular halls, the far ends of which are semi-circular.
+In this semi-circle is built a small circular or octagonal altar, the centre of which is the same as that of the bigger semi-circle attached to the end of the rectangular hall.
 The object of worship is placed on this altar or pedestal.
-In all cases where the temple has not been converted into a Jain or a Hindu Shrine the altar is still occupied by a stupa.
+In all cases where the temple has not been converted into a Jain or a Hindu shrine, the altar is still occupied by a stupa.

-The second apsidal temple at Sanchi was built on a rectangular stone plinth 11 high, 87 long and 45 broad.
-Inside this plinth were found the foundations of the Chaitya-hall.
+Chaitya Halls at Sanchi: There are two Chaitya Halls at Sanchi Stupa.
+In the first temple the shrine is enclosed within a second circular wall which ran parallel to the outer wall, instead of a semicircular row of pillars.
+The second apsidal temple at Sanchi was built on a rectangular stone plinth 11 metres high, 87 metres long and 45 metres broad.
+Inside this plinth were found the foundations of the Chaitya hall.